anjanpa/C-Programming-Projects/README.md

 # C-Programming-Projects
-Consists of all projects done using  C
+Consists of all projects done using  C for real practice